-The Rosin Box Project’s mission is to present high-quality performances of world-class dancers in a genuinely unfiltered atmosphere; helping keep the arts thriving in the San Diego community through creative and unique dancer directed, choreographed, and curated intimate performances.
-We aim to help encourage artistic growth and exploration to broaden the dance community via a platform in which professional dancers can share their own unique voice in a way they may not normally have the opportunity to., and allowing audiences to step inside the dance world to see and feel the collective heartbeat that makes up the pulse of a larger company.
+The Rosin Box Project’s mission is to present high-quality performances of world-class dancers in a genuinely unfiltered atmosphere; helping keep the arts thriving in the San Diego community through creative and uniquely choreographed, and curated intimate performances.
+We aim to help encourage artistic growth and exploration to broaden the dance community via a platform in which professional dancers can share their own unique voice in a way they may not normally have the opportunity to, and permit audiences to step inside the dance world to see and feel the collective heartbeat that makes up the pulse of a larger company.

 The Rosin Box Project artists invite audiences to step into our home and ask our community to help support a creative that will continue to grow and explore the culture of the dance world with new works and exceptional performance.

-The Rosin Box Project is proud to be an affiliate company of City Ballet of San Diego, and fiscally sponsored by Fractured Atlas!
+The Rosin Box Project is proud to be fiscally sponsored by Fractured Atlas!